Disordered Gibbs measures and Gaussian conditioning: Introduction and main results

-What about more general functions $f_{N}$ that depend on $H_{N}$ in a complicated way?
-We shall consider this question in two situations.
+What about more general functions $f_{N}$, possibly depending on $H_{N}$ in a complicated way?
+From a statistical physics perspective, this question is fundamental: we wish to understand the behavior of a general ``observable'' $f_N$ at a configuration $\bs$ drawn from the thermal equilibrium distribution.
+Indeed, below we discuss two very well-known objects from spin glass theory that fit into this general framework.
+On the other hand, mathematically this question is closely related to understanding how the random function $H_N$ looks like around a point $\bs$ sampled from a given height.
+Indeed, the latter amounts to understanding $f_N(\bs)=\bar f_N(\bs, H_N(\cdot))$ for deterministic functionals $\bar f$, while sampling $\bs$ from the Gibbs measure approximates the uniform measure on the set of points with energy around a given level thanks to concentration of $\frac1N H_N(\bs)$.

+A naive approach may suggest to modify the definition of the free energy by replacing $\beta H_N(\bs)$ by $\beta H_N(\bs)+\alpha N f_N(\bs)$, so that similarly to \eqref{eq:ddbetaF} the $\frac{d}{d\alpha}|_{\alpha=0}$ derivative is the average of $f_N(\bs)$ under $G_{N,\beta}$.
+One then hopes to show that $f_N(\bs)$ concentrates around the derivative of the $N\to\infty$ limit of this modified free energy, as in the case of $\frac1NH_N(\bs)$.
+Even if we ignore the issue of concentration, for many choices of $f_N$ of interest, it is impossible to analytically compute such modified free energy.
+In contrast, our main results provide a general tool for arbitrary $f_N$ (modulo regularity conditions) to deduce concentration under the Gibbs measure around a specific value $E$, from analogous statements about deterministic $\bs$, under a modified Gaussian disorder arising from a suitable conditioning.
+Excluding specific examples like $f_N=\frac1N H_N$ above, these results are the first to provide a general principle for concentration under the Gibbs measure for the low temperature phase of spin glasses.

+We shall consider two settings.
 The first allows for a very general choice of the configuration space and Hamiltonian, at the price of restricting to the easier regime of small $\beta$.
-We shall see that the behaviour under the Gibbs measure can be described by the conditional law of $f_{N}(\bs)$ given that the energy is equal to its typical value $\frac{1}{N}H_{N}(\bs)=F'(\beta)$.
+We shall see that the behavior under the Gibbs measure can be described by the conditional law of $f_{N}(\bs)$ given that the energy is equal to its typical value $\frac{1}{N}H_{N}(\bs)=F'(\beta)$.
 The proof exploits the fact that in this regime $\E F_{N,\beta}=\frac1N \log \E Z_{N,\beta}+o(1)$.
 The argument we employ is related to a technique used in \cite{AchlioptasCoja-Oghlan} for random constraint satisfaction problems.
 We present the result in Section \ref{subsec:hightemp} and its short proof in Section \ref{sec:HighTempPf}, setting the stage for our main theorem (for large $\beta$) by demonstrating how the conditional Gaussian field naturally arises.

 In the second setting we consider the more challenging problem of large values of $\beta$.
 Here we shall restrict to spherical spin glass models with $k$-step replica symmetry breaking (\abbr{RSB}), for some $k$ finite.
 As in the case of small $\beta$, we translate questions about the behavior under the Gibbs measure to ones about $f_{N}(\bs)$ for deterministic $\bs$, under an appropriate conditional Gaussian law.
 However, large $\beta$ requires a more elaborate conditioning that involves additional points $\bx_1,\ldots,\bx_k$ with a specific geometry.
 Such $\bx_i$ are conditioned to be critical points on appropriate spheres and further to specifying the values of $H_N$ at $\bs$ we specify its values and `radial' derivatives at all $\bx_1,\ldots,\bx_k$.
 We present this result in Section \ref{subsec:LowTemp}.